Jonathan-Eid/webcheckers/docs/DesignDoc.md

 ---
 # WebCheckers Design Documentation

-> Our Web Checkers Application has written with many design principles in mind.
+> Our Web Checkers Application has been written with many design principles in mind.
 This documentation is a showcase of how we implemented our design and what principles were used to make those design decisions.

 # Team Information
 * Team name: Bethesda